-ANSWER: To begin our study, it should be stated that the word reincarnation is not in the Bible.
+ANSWER: The word "reincarnation" is not in the KJV Bible.
 The term comes from the Latin and means 'to enter the flesh again.'
 Webster's Dictionary defines the word as "a rebirth of the soul in successive bodies."
-Another dictionary defines the term as the belief that, upon death, a person's "soul" enters another body or form and becomes alive again.
+Another dictionary states it is the belief that, at death, a person's "soul" enters another body or form and becomes alive again.
 In short, reincarnation is the belief that a person's soul or spirit, after experiencing a physical death, enters into another life form.
-The "other" life form could be another human, an animal or some spiritual entity.

 The teaching of reincarnation, which promotes the belief that a person is "born again" after death, is somewhat similar to the death and resurrection of a Christian.
 Scripture shows that after death a believer is "asleep" until the resurrection occurs at the return of Christ Jesus.